Zdice: Administrative division

+Etymology

+The initial name of the settlement was Vzdice, derived from the personal name Vzda.
+From the 15th century, the name Zdice appeared.

 Geography

 Zdice is located about 8 km southwest of Beroun and 31 km southwest of Prague.
 It lies mostly in the Hořovice Uplands, including the built-up area.
 The northwestern part of the municipal territory extends into the Křivoklát Highlands and Křivoklátsko Protected Landscape Area, and includes the highest point of Zdice, which is the hill Kalce at 505 m above sea level.
-The town is situated at the confluence of the Litavka River and the Červený Stream.
+The town is situated at the confluence of the Litavka River and the stream Červený potok.

 History

 The first written mention of Zdice is from 1148.
 It was probably founded in 1039.
 Until 1302, it was owned by the bishopric in Prague, then it was joined to the town of Beroun.
 In 1357, the village was merged with the newly established Karlštejn estate, owned by the royal chamber.
 During the rule of King Sigismund, Zdice was annexed to the Točník estate, to which it belonged until 1607.
 From 1607 until the establishment of an independent municipal administration after 1848, the village belonged to the Králův Dvůr estate.

-In the second half of the 19th century, Zdice was industrialised and the population grew.
-In 1872, Zdice was promoted to a market town.
-In 1994, it became a town.
+Zdice underwent industrialisation in the second half of the 19th century, and the population grew.
+In 1872, Zdice was promoted to a market town, and in 1994, it officially became a town.

-Until 1918, the town was part of Austria-Hungary (Austrian side after the compromise of 1867), in the Hořovice district, one of the 94 Bezirkshauptmannschaften (district administrative authorities) in Bohemia.

 Demographics

 Transport

-The D5 motorway from Prague to Plzeň and the border with Germany passes through the town.
+The D5 motorway from Prague to Plzeň and the Czech-German border in Rozvadov passes through the town.

 Sights

-The Church of the Nativity of the Virgin Mary was built in the Baroque style in 1747–1749.
+The main landmark of Zdice is the Church of the Nativity of the Virgin Mary. it was built in the Baroque style in 1747–1749.
 It replaced an old Gothic church.

 A valuable building is the town hall.
 It is a historical house, rebuilt into its current Neoclassical form in the second half of the 18th century.
 Gothic barrel vaults are preserved in the basement.